apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 ```

 If you want to use the `Key_Shared` subscription type on the Pulsar connector.
 Ensure that you provide a `RangeGenerator` implementation.
 The `RangeGenerator` generates a set of
 key hash ranges so that a respective reader subtask only dispatches messages where the hash of the
 message key is contained in the specified range.

 Pulsar connector uses a `UniformRangeGenerator` which divides the range by the Flink source
 parallelism if no `RangeGenerator` is provided in the `Key_Shared` subscription type.

 ### Starting Position

-Pulsar source is able to consume messages starting from different positions by setting
+Pulsar source is able to consume messages starting from different positions by setting the `setStartCursor(StartCursor)` option.
-the `setStartCursor(StartCursor)` option.
+Built-in start cursors include:

 - Start from the earliest available message in the topic.
   ```java